LORD-MicroStrain/mip_sdk/examples/cpp/7_series/gnss_ins/README.md

 # 7 Series GNSS/INS Example (C++)

 This example demonstrates how to configure and use a MicroStrain 7-series GNSS/INS device with the MIP SDK using the C++ API.

 ## Overview

-The example showcases basic setup and operation of a 7-series device, including:
+The example showcases the basic setup and operation of a 7-series device, including:
 - Device initialization and communication
 - GNSS and filter message configuration
 - Gyro bias capture